jhfhngj/The-Pur-Project-C/README.md

 Remake of Pur-B, Pur fam originally was hard to develop

+I fixed Pur 1.8!
+Yes!
+It's time to be happy and not spontaneously combust!

 ## How to install Pur?

 First of all, you clone the repo by doing `git clone https://github.com/jhfhngj/The-Pur-Project-C.git`